LonnyGomes/ReSignMe/README.md

 ![ReSignMe icon](http://lonnygomes.github.io/images/apps/iconReSignMe_128.png) ReSignMe iOS App Re-signer
 ==========================

 ReSignMe is an OS X app that simplifies the process of re-signing an iOS app down to a few clicks of the mouse.
 The user is able to drag any ad-hoc signed ipa into the app and re-sign it with one click.
 The goal of this app is to be as easy as possible to use.
-There is [Documentation] (http://github.com/LonnyGomes/ReSignMe/wiki/Documentation) for basic instructions on using the app and all of it's options.

 ![ReSignMe Screen Shot](http://lonnygomes.github.io/screenshots/screenShot1_ReSignMe.png "ReSignMe App")

+## Links ##
+  * Download the latest version  of ReSignMe [here](https://github.com/LonnyGomes/ReSignMe/releases/download/v0.71/ReSignMe-0.71.dmg)
+  * There is basic [documentation](http://github.com/LonnyGomes/ReSignMe/wiki/Documentation) for instructions on using the app and all of it's options.

 ## Use Cases ##
 ReSignMe was created to be used in situations where apps are signed with ad-hoc distribution certificates.
 Some potential scenarios are: